masagrator/FPSLocker-Warehouse/Methodology/Sword Art Online Alicization Lycoris/README.md

 > Details

-Plugin alone can set FPS above 30, but because it's using double buffer, you cannot get anything stable between 30-60 FPS, and 20-30 FPS.
+Plugin alone can set FPS above 30, but because game is using double buffer, you cannot get anything stable between 30-60 FPS, and 20-30 FPS.